Skparab1/server/README.md

 ## Now let me explain how each part works...
 ### Sending an issue with Github API
-- To send an issue, I used octokit.
+- To send an issue, I used Octokit.
 The docs are [here](https://docs.github.com/en/rest/reference/issues#create-an-issue), but the following snippet sends an issue to the repo.
 ````
 (async () => {
   const octokit = new Octokit({ auth: "YOUR TOKEN" }); // ideally you shouldnt hardcode this